OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Shutdown-GNS3.md

 ## Task Shutting down GNS3 Projects

-1. When work is completed for a lab students should shutdown projects.
+1. When work is completed for a lab, students should shutdown projects.

 2. Using the red stop button in the toolbar is effectively like pulling the power from a running computer.
 In many cases this is acceptable with two warnings if the project is ever to be used again in the future.
     a.
 There is a small chance the child objects will be corrupted.